The lateral raise is among the few bodybuilding exercises targeting the middle or side head of the deltoid.

 - Keep your arms slightly in front of your torso, not purely out to the sides.

 - Keep the rear bell slightly higher than the front bell during the movement, so that the pinkies turn upward, as if pouring water out of a pitcher.
 Some trainees experience impingement with this degree of internal rotation, though it works well for the rear side deltoid, if tolerated.
 Try to keep the bells even otherwise.

 - Lead with your elbows, focusing on spreading them apart with a sweeping motion, keeping the elbows slightly unlocked.
+Raise the arms versus moving the deltoids.
 This maximizes humeral abduction over scapular upward rotation.
 Consider locking your lats by forcing your shoulder downward to accentuate this effect.

 - Become more erect as you raise the dumbbells, without leaning back too far.
 Otherwise encourages cheating, reducing tension throughout the fullest range of motion.
 If this is a problem while standing, try the exercise seated.

 - Avoid swinging the weights.
 This restricts most of the overload to the top that increasingly brings in the upper traps.
 You can still elevate the dumbbells to ear level and not just shoulder height, which is rarely done today.

 Why the Dumbbell Lateral Raise?